Quick Facts: Earning an Ed.D. in New Jersey

 Seton Hall University

-The College of Education and Human Services only offers scholarships to undergraduates, but the Office of Graduate Affairs can assist with Graduate Financial Aid (e.g. corporate tuition reimbursement) and answer questions about Graduate Assistantships.
-You can also ask the Ed.D. program coordinator if doctoral students qualify for any of SHU’s general Graduate Scholarships.
+The College of Education and Human Services only offers scholarships to undergraduates, but the Office of Financial Aid can tell you if doctoral students qualify for Graduate Scholarships.
+SHU also offers Graduate Assistantships.

 Stockton University